infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/index.md

 - 🎯 Create scanning and dodging logic
 - 🧠 Learn to manage robot energy/state
-- ✏️ Sketch robot behavior using visual tools (UML, flowcharts)
+- ✏️ Sketch robot behavior using flowcharts

 Finale: A **Robocode tournament** with a focus on **kindness**, **peer feedback**, and **shared joy**.